PhonicCanine/FixedTreeSort/Readme.md

 * The need to sort multiple lists (which fit in the same bounds) / sort the same list multiple times

 TL;DR:
-ArraySort is better than FixedTreeSort and IntroSort.
+ArraySort is better than FixedTreeSort and IntroSort. fastSort (at the bottom of this) will automate the decision of algorithm for optimal time.

 ### Details